M-IDoL: Information Decomposition for Modality-Specific and Diverse Representation Learning in Medical Foundation Model: Pre-training Setting

-\textbf{$\mathcal{L}_{\text{route}}$ and $\mathcal{L}_{\text{cst}}$ optimizing.} Here, we present the loss curves from the pre-training log.
-As shown in Fig.~\ref{fig:log}, during early pre-training (first 5 epoch), we found that $\mathcal{L}{\text{route}}$ rapidly decreases, potentially establishing reliable subspace assignments for modalities $X$, $Y$, and $Z$.
-This facilitates stable expert specialization by dispersing multi-modal representations into distinct MoE subspaces, thereby improving the modeling of inter-modal specificity.
-In later epochs, $\mathcal{L}_{\text{route}}$ tends to stabilize, where the routing assignments become consistent of augmented views of same images, while $\mathcal{L}{\text{cst}}$ becomes the dominant optimization objective.
-This shift indicates that, the model can be ? to focuse on learning diverse and discriminative representations within each subspaces.
+\textbf{Optimization of $\mathcal{L}_{\text{route}}$ and $\mathcal{L}_{\text{cst}}$.} Here, we present the loss curves from the pre-training log.
+As shown in Fig.~\ref{fig:log}, during early pre-training (first 5 epochs), we found that $\mathcal{L}_{\text{route}}$ rapidly decreases, potentially establishing reliable subspace assignments for modalities $X$, $Y$, and $Z$.
+This facilitates stable expert specialization by dispersing multimodal representations into distinct MoE subspaces, thereby improving the modeling of inter-modal specificity.
+In later epochs, $\mathcal{L}_{\text{route}}$ tends to stabilize, where the routing assignments become consistent across augmented views of the same images, while $\mathcal{L}{\text{cst}}$ becomes the dominant optimization objective.
+This shift indicates that the model is gradually guided toward learning diverse and discriminative representations within each subspace.